 Check to see if a parking spot is included in the rent.
 Some apartment complexes make you pay extra for a parking decal.

 There are a few websites to get ideas and reviews of the various options.
 You may want to read our blog on student’s favorite apartment rentals.

 Some places will help your student find roommates if need be.
 Some are student affiliated.
 UCF offers help too as they are affiliated with a number of apartment complexes.

-There is also the option of sorority or fraternity living if your son/daughter becomes a member of one.
+Another option is sorority or fraternity living if your son/daughter becomes a member of one.
 I am a big proponent of sorority house living as it is drastically can be more affordable, comes with a house mother, meal plan (sometimes), doesn’t allow boys in their rooms (old-fashioned, I know) and comes with a bunch of sisters there at all times.
 Fraternity houses, well let’s just say I can’t get the image of Animal House out of my mind.
 Sometimes, for either, if your student holds a board position, living in the house may be a requirement.
 Rent in a fraternity or sorority house is between $1500 and $3300, depending on the organization, a semester.